 The walk can also be started from the nearby village of Gorran Haven if you prefer.
 It's about a 2 mile walk from the village along the coast path to the point.
 It will take you past the lovely Vault Beach and the delightful Gorran Harbour.

-If you would like to extend your walk you can follow the coast path north to Mevagissey and visit the Lost Gardens of Heligan.
+If you would like to extend your walk you can follow the coast path north to Mevagissey.
+Here you can pick up the Mevagissey Walk which uses part of Pentewan Trail and the coastal path to create a circular walk around the village.
+The picturesque fishing village is also well worth exploring with its photogenic harbour and interesting narrow streets full of quaint old shops and pretty cottages.
+Near here you can also visit the stunning Lost Gardens of Heligan.
 The gardens are a real highlight of the area and include Victorian Productive Gardens, romantic Pleasure Grounds and a lush sub-tropical Jungle.

 Head west along the coast path and you could pay a visit to the worthy village of Portloe.
 The village has a lovely harbour and a fine 17th century seaside inn to investigate.

 For more walking ideas in the area see the Cornwall Walks page.